superbderrick/SogangFCManagementSystem/README.md

 # SogangFCManagementSystem
-Database Modeling Project.
-(Soccer Club Operations Management System) Conceptual modeling with ERWin tool, physical modeling.
-Database system using oracle or mysql.
-When I try to connect a real website with Django in my spare time.
+This project is Master's homework project(DATABASEMODELING) - Create a team management system.
+- Conceptual modeling , physical modeling with ERWin tool.
+- Interworking with DBMS(Mysql ,Oracle).
+- If you have time left on the actual website with dJango,python